jcartledge/sublime-surround/README.md

 It's a loving homage to [Tim Pope](https://github.com/tpope)'s [vim-surround](https://github.com/tpope/vim-surround), the yawning gap in my workflow when I switched from vim to SublimeText 2.
 While not a note-perfect port, I think it's a pretty nice translation of the concepts and functionality of the vim plugin to the sublime context.

 Vim-surround compatible mappings for [Vintage](http://www.sublimetext.com/docs/2/vintage.html) are available as a separate plugin here: <https://github.com/jcartledge/vintage-sublime-surround>

-**Please note Sublime-surround is not yet compatible with SublimeText 3.
-See [#10](https://github.com/jcartledge/sublime-surround/issues/10) for more information.**

 ## Installation